 The Christian PEN was created to help solve these problems.

 This organization can take some of the load off your shoulders when your schedule is overbooked and can be a source of additional jobs when your workload is slim.

 The network also provides a way to make contact with reliable Christian professionals who specialize in areas outside your realm of expertise.
 (Being a good referral source will ultimately do far more for your professional reputation than taking on the wrong project and doing a mediocre job.)

 There are many online groups for Christian writers.
 It’s time Christian editors had a network of their own!

-TCP-Prayer, a subgroup of The Christian PEN, is a forum for sharing prayer requests, praises, and other personal messages.
+This subgroup of The Christian PEN is a forum for sharing prayer requests, praises, and other personal messages.

 HOW TO JOIN

 Visit TheChristianPEN.com to for more information or to apply for membership.

 If you know of other Christian freelance editors or proofreaders who might be interested in this group, please feel free to tell them about The Christian PEN: Proofreaders and Editors Network.